Muhammad-Mohsin-Raza/hack_and_snack/README.md

 ---

 The Idea behind **Hungry for Food** is to build a hassle-free web application which **fetches the nearby restaurants** of the user to **pre-book/ reserve** your seats with ease.
-It could also provide you features of each restaurants and on the other hand you caould also publish your delicious recipe with your friends, family or almost anyone in the web.
+It could also provide you features of each restaurants and on the other hand you could also publish your delicious recipe with your friends, family or almost anyone in the web.

 # Technology Stack Used:
 <a href="#" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/html5/html5-original-wordmark.svg" alt="html5" width="40" height="40"/> </a>